Anthony Eden: Retirement

-Eden also resigned from the House of Commons when he stood down as prime minister.
+When he stood down as prime minister, Eden also resigned from the Commons, where he had been a member for 33 years.
 Eden kept in touch with Lord Salisbury, agreeing with him that Macmillan had been the better choice as prime minister, but sympathising with his resignation over Macmillan's Cyprus policy.
-Despite a series of letters in which Macmillan almost begged him for a personal endorsement prior to the 1959 election, Eden only issued a declaration of support for the Conservative Government.
+Despite a series of letters in which Macmillan almost begged him for a personal endorsement prior to the 1959 general election, Eden only issued a declaration of support for the Conservative Government.
 Eden retained much of his personal popularity in Britain and contemplated returning to Parliament.
 Several Conservative MPs were reportedly willing to give up their seats for him, although the party hierarchy was less keen.
 He finally gave up such hopes in late 1960 after an exhausting speaking tour of Yorkshire.
 Macmillan initially offered to recommend him for a viscountcy, which Eden assumed to be a calculated insult, and he was granted an earldom (which was then the traditional rank for a former prime minister) after reminding Macmillan that he had already been offered one by the Queen.
 He entered the House of Lords as the Earl of Avon in 1961.

-In retirement, Lord Avon, as he became, lived in 'Rose Bower' by the banks of the River Ebble in Broad Chalke, Wiltshire.
-Starting in 1961, he bred a herd of 60 Herefordshire cattle (one of whom was called "Churchill") until a further decline in his health forced him to sell them in 1975.
-In 1968, he bought Alvediston Manor, where he lived until his death in 1977.
+In retirement Lord Avon, as he became, lived in 'Rose Bower' by the banks of the River Ebble in Broad Chalke, Wiltshire.
+Starting in 1961, he bred a herd of 60 Hereford cattle (one of whom was called "Churchill") until a further decline in his health forced him to sell them in 1975.
+In 1968 he bought Alvediston Manor in Wiltshire, where he lived until his death on 14 January 1977.

-In July 1962, Lord Avon made front-page news by commenting that "Mr Selwyn Lloyd has been horribly treated" when the latter was dismissed as Chancellor in the reshuffle known as the "Night of the Long Knives".
+In July 1962 Lord Avon made front-page news by commenting that "Mr Selwyn Lloyd has been horribly treated" when the latter was dismissed as Chancellor in the reshuffle known as the "Night of the Long Knives".
 In August 1962, at a dinner party, he had a "slanging match" with Nigel Birch, who as Secretary of State for Air had not wholeheartedly supported the Suez Invasion.
-In 1963, Lord Avon initially favoured Hailsham for the Conservative leadership but then supported Douglas-Home as a compromise candidate.
+In 1963 Lord Avon initially favoured Hailsham for the Conservative leadership but then supported Douglas-Home as a compromise candidate.